gazebosim/gz-transport/tutorials/01_intro.md

 [Google Protocol buffers](https://developers.google.com/protocol-buffers/?hl=en)
 as the data type for communicating between nodes.
 Users can define their own messages using the Protobuf utils, and then exchange them between the nodes.
-Gazebo Transport discovers, serializes and delivers messages to the destinations using a combination of custom code and [ZeroMQ] (http://zeromq.org/).
+Gazebo Transport discovers, serializes and delivers messages to the destinations using a combination of custom code and [ZeroMQ](http://zeromq.org/).

 ## What programming language can I use with Gazebo Transport?